We follow a strategic sustainability programme with ambitious goals in our five areas of action and the measures derived thereof.

 In our work, we also want to find fundamental answers to the key questions of our time: How do we use the space that’s ultimately available in German conurbations in a responsible way?
 How do we approach demographic change?
 How do we deal with energy appropriately?
 In short, we are working today to develop the urban living concepts of tomorrow.
 We also do this because we know that long-term success is only achieved by those who act today to base their business activity on the societal demands of tomorrow.
 And that’s exactly what we do.

 Since 2012, Deutsche Wohnen has provided comprehensive annual reports on its sustainability activities.
-We compile our sustainability report in accordance with the standards of the Global Reporting Initiative (GRI) and continue to develop our database on economic, environmental and social indicators.
-In May 2018, we published our sixth sustainability report.
+Our most recent report is in accordance with the globally recognised guiding principles of the Global Reporting Initiative (GRI Standards).
+We continue to develop our database on economic, environmental and social indicators.
+In June 2019 we published our seventh sustainability report.

 Sustainability reports of previous years can be found in our sustainability archive.